 Max Planck Institute for Ornithology, Department of Collective Behavior

 About: The goal of the Max Planck Society for the Advancement of Science is to support excellent fundamental research in the natural, life, and social sciences, as well as arts and humanities.
 This goal is achieved in more than eighty Max Planck Institutes, each of which focuses on a single area of research.
-The Institutes of the Max Planck Society are independent and autonomous in the selection and conduct of their research pursuits.
+The Institutes of the Max Planck Society is independent and autonomous in the selection and conduct of their research pursuits.
 Each institute has its own, internally managed, budget, which is supplemented by third-party funds through competitive research grants and collaborations.
 The Max Planck Institute for Ornithology has four departments: Department of Behavioral Neurobiology, Department of Behavioral Ecology and Evolutionary Genetics, Department of Migration and Immuno-Ecology and Department of Collective Behavior.
-The Max Planck Department of Collective Behavior consists of three labs which work on a wide range of organisms in both the laboratory and field, including fish, insects, arachnids, mammals and birds.
+The Max Planck Department of Collective Behavior consists of three labs which work on a wide range of organisms in both the laboratory and field, including fish, insects, arachnids, mammals, and birds.
 Their department is a highly interdisciplinary environment with a closely integrated experimental and theoretical research program to understand the fundamental principles that underlie collective behavior across levels of biological organization.
-The systems used are both observable and readily able to be manipulated, and are ideal subjects with which to develop and test mathematical models that predict dynamic group-level properties from the behavior of smaller components.
-By integrating research at all levels of organization – from the neuro-biological mechanisms of social interaction all the way to movement ecology of social groups of large vertebrates – their research provides unrivaled opportunities to quantify the behavior of individual components within the context of the collective.

 Intern Responsibilities: IIP interns will work on one or more of the following projects:

-IIP interns will help design and conduct experiments and analyze these data using unsupervised machine learning methods to classify behavior of individuals and describe changes in behavioral state across time and context.
+IIP interns will help design and conduct experiments and analyze these data using unsupervised machine learning methods to classify the behavior of individuals and describe changes in the behavioral state across time and context.

-Project 5 - The dynamics of group hunting and collective evasion: One benefit of sociality in prey animals is collective predator detection.
+Project 3 - The dynamics of group hunting and collective evasion: One benefit of sociality in prey animals is collective predator detection.
 For collective detection to occur, information regarding the presence of predators must be transferred from knowledgeable individuals (detectors) to naive individuals (non-detectors).
-For this project, the lab will use drone-mounted cameras to capture aerial videos of ungulate (hoofed animal) groups in Kenya to study individual and group level vigilance patterns.
-To observe the process of information transfer, we will present model predators to groups and record their reactions.
-From these videos, the lab will extract continuous movement and behavioral (head up/head down) data for every member of the group, and calculate distances between individuals.
-Because of the complex background of these aerial videos, the data can only be extracted from the videos with deep learning based object detection and recognition algorithms.
-Deep learning models developed by Facebook Artificial Intelligence Research (FAIR) are particularly promising for this project (https://github.com/facebookresearch/multipathnet).
+For this project, the lab uses drone-mounted cameras to capture aerial videos of ungulate (hoofed animal) groups in Kenya to study individual and group level vigilance patterns.
+To observe the process of information transfer, we present model predators to groups and record their reactions.
+From these videos, the lab uses software to extract continuous movement and behavioral data for every member of the group.
+Because of the complex background of these aerial videos, the data is extracted from the videos with lab built deep learning based object detection and recognition algorithms.
 Using the data extracted from these videos we can computationally reconstruct visual fields of individuals and, along with 3D habitat models, explicitly consider the information available to each individual and investigate how this information affects individual behavioral decisions.
 Other people will carry out the actual filming, but the IIP intern can help with every other aspect of this project spending the most time working on what most interests them.

 In this project, the team explores collective decision-making in an organism that forms stable, highly coordinated and socially stratified groups – the damselfish, Dascyllus marginatus.
 This is a tropical marine species that forms stable size-based social hierarchies of unrelated individuals in close association with branching coral species.
 I employ multi-camera imaging technology in order to track simultaneously the motion and behavior of each member of D. marginatus groups, in three dimensions, in the field (Red Sea, Israel).
-Using various stimuli, the team will explore the relationship between individual- and group-behavior in three ecologically relevant contexts: (A) Detection of potential threats (B) Individual and socially-mediated escape manoeuvres and (C) Decision-making regarding emergence.
+Using various stimuli, the team will explore the relationship between individual- and group-behavior in three ecologically relevant contexts: (A) Detection of potential threats (B) Individual and socially-mediated escape maneuvers and (C) Decision-making regarding emergence.
 Acquiring data from the videos constitutes a challenging computer vision problem.
-Interns can be involved in developing programs to automate data acquisition, as well as developing tools to visualize the data in three dimensions, or developing techniques for the actual analysis of the resulting data.
+Interns can either be involved in developing programs to automate data acquisition, developing tools to visualize the data in three dimensions, or developing techniques for the actual analysis of the resulting data.

 Qualifications: IIP candidates with interests in mathematics, physics, electrical engineering, computer science, operations research and financial engineering, mechanical and aerospace engineering, economics or ecology and evolutionary biology or related fields are encouraged to apply.
-Technical programming skills in python, C++ and an interest in machine learning and computer vision, high dimensional data analysis, and modeling, or the study of animal behavior are expected.
+Programming skills in python or similar are a strong positive.
+Interests in either machine learning and computer vision, high dimensional data analysis, and modeling, or the study of animal behavior are expected.